cantools/cantools/README.rst

     >>> calcsize('u1u3u4s16')
     24

-Unpacked fields can be named by assigning them to variables or by wrapping the result in a named tuple:
+The unpacked fields can be named by assigning them to variables or by wrapping the result in a named tuple:

 .. code-block:: python